 Time from Melbourne: 1 hour 50 minutes

-This tranquil little stroll in Gippsland squeezes a lot into its short distance.
+This tranquil little hike in Gippsland squeezes a lot into its short distance.
 As you walk beneath ferns and over moss-covered boulders you’ll come to viewing spots for Toorongo Falls and Amphitheatre Falls.
 There’s a campsite nearby and even places to swim in the warmer months.
 Day trip or weekend away?
 That’s up to you.

 Toorongo Falls Victoria Gippsland LORENZO SANTUCCI, waterfall, rocks, long exposure